-Have you ever noticed your cat gagging?
-It can be a worrying thing to observe and there are many causes for this.
-Some are harmless and others can be quite dangerous.
-It’s important to know what could be causing this in our cats and what we can do to help them if they’re gagging.
+It can be worrying to observe your cat gagging.
+Some causes of gagging are harmless and others can be quite dangerous.
+It’s important to know what could be causing gagging so you know how to help your cat.

 What Is Gagging?

-Gagging is a normal reaction of a cat’s body (and ours too!), sometimes called a ‘gag reflex’ or a ‘pharyngeal reflex.’
-It occurs when sensory stimulation (such as a foreign object, medicine, etc.) hits the back of the throat and the muscles constrict and try to expel the object from the body.
-It’s a protective mechanism.
+Gagging is a normal reaction that can affect a cat’s body (gagging happens in people, too).
+Sometimes called a “gag reflex” or a “pharyngeal reflex,” gagging occurs when sensory stimulation (such as a foreign object, medicine, etc.) hits the back of the throat and the muscles constrict and try to expel the object from the body.
+Gagging is a protective mechanism.

-It can also be called ‘retching’ or ‘dry heaving’ and can involve the upper gastrointestinal tract, down to the stomach.
-It can sometimes (but not always) be followed by vomiting and occur with nausea.
+Also called “retching” or “dry heaving,” gagging can involve the upper gastrointestinal tract all the way down to the stomach.
+Gagging is sometimes (but not always) followed by vomiting and may occur with nausea.

 Gagging can sometimes be confused with coughing or sneezing so it’s important to watch the symptoms carefully to tell the difference.
 If you’re not sure, you can take a video to show to your veterinarian.